 For Photography Tutorials

-- Phototuts+: Tuts+ provide valuable tutorials and courses for various niche areas – photography and videography being one of them.
-Other than their well fabricated blog, the keynotes of the site are e-books and jobs section.
+Tuts+ provide valuable tutorials and courses for various niche areas – photography and videography being one of them.
+Other than their well-fabricated blog, the keynotes of the site are e-books and jobs section.

 For Photography News

-- Photo contest insider: If you’re struggling to keep yourself updated with the latest contests in competitions, then fret not.
-Photo contest insider does the leg work and gives you a comprehensive lists of all the competitions you could possibly win.
+If you’re struggling to keep yourself updated with the latest contests in competitions, then fret not.
+Photo contest insider does the legwork and gives you a comprehensive list of all the photo contests you can participate in.